TheAjayKumarr/Geo-Dashboard/README.md

 │
 └── App.jsx
 ```
+### This structure ensures:

+- Clear separation of concerns

+- Scalable and readable codebase

+- Easy replacement of mock API with a real backend

+---

 ## 🗃️ Mock API Design

 The mock API mimics a real backend endpoint and is designed to behave like a production-ready service.